VaibhavB005/vaibhavb005.github.io/_pages/about.md

 ---

-👨🏻‍💻 Research Assistant @ Fraunhofer ENAS
+👨🏻‍💻 Research Assistant @ JKU Linz, Dept. of Buisness Informatics - Software Engineering

 Currently exploring: The evolution of digital twins in Simulations.